Freelancing software that helps you get paid faster.

 If you have federal or private student loans, check out if refinancing is an option for you.
 In some cases, you might have student loans with interest rates as high as six to eight percent; by refinancing, you can reduce your interest rate to just three percent, saving you hundreds or even thousands over the course of your loan.

 If you have credit cards with a high interest rate—some can range from 12-30 percent—you can lower your payments and interest by taking out a personal loan to consolidate your balances.
 You’ll be able to pay off your high-interest debt and make one simple payment at a lower rate.

 When you are caught up in your work, it is easy to forget about routine purchases you make that keep your business running.
 However, from pens to ink toner, those expenses add up.
 Moreover, if you do not keep track of them and hold on to the receipts, you could miss out on valuable tax deductions.
 You can deduct anything that helps support your business, including computers, conference fees and more.
 An accountant can help you identify all of your potential deductions and what kind of documentation you need to submit at tax time to reduce how much you owe.

 Create an Invoicing System

 As a freelancer, you not only produce the work, but you also are your own bookkeeper and are responsible for following up with clients to make sure you get paid.
 Establishing an organized system for creating and following up on invoices can ensure you get paid promptly.
-A good invoicing system will keep you from losing out on funds you are owed.
+A good invoicing system coupled with freelance contract creator will keep you from losing out on funds you are owed.